-In 1974, we moved to our present location and into a new building on Woodland View Drive, in Manchester Township of York, Pennsylvania.
-Right outside Emigsville, Pa, the property was donated and was originally surrounded by farmlands.
+In 1974, we moved to our present location and into a new building on Woodland View Drive in Manchester Township of York, Pennsylvania.
+Right outside Emigsville, Pa., the property was donated and was originally surrounded by farmlands.
 Over the years, the community continued to grow and homes were added to the neighborhood.
-We are now surround by homes and a township park.
+We are now surrounded by homes and a township park.
 We want to impact the community where God has placed us and continue to reach those around us, in the city, and in York County.
 We believe that God places His church in a mission field that is ripe for harvest.

 On November 8th and 9th of 2014, the church celebrated 100 years of ministry in the community of York.
 The parsonage was renovated, and Pastor Tim Bertolet came to the church with his family as the new pastor.